brineamelia/P1-WIL/README.md

 The Industry page will have a hero image and text outlining the current works of three companies improving their diversity, along with an external link to the McKinsey and Co full diversity report.

+Navbar effects and sfooter ocail media links

+To ensure the user was easily able to navigate through the website the navbar has the page underlined indicating which page the user is viewing.

+When using the footer, each link underlines as the user places their cursor over the link.